HackMichael/Skills2022/README.md

 After some configuration we will start our docker.
 On the screenshot below you can see details on our ntp servers status.
 ![3](https://user-images.githubusercontent.com/102226081/192367347-54a7e0a6-d6ee-481f-9796-2d656c1f2c55.png)

+Also, one of the important parts of the project is the ability to work with docker.
+Fortunately, there is a wide range of ways to get this service.
+At this stage, there were no problems.

  TASK 4